 Before you can start with your BSc thesis you should make sure that you have met the admission requirements.
 You should have passed 102 credits of the common part and major of your BSc programme, including all credits of BSc-1.
-Before filling in the BSc thesis contract form with your supervisor, you need to check with your study adviser, Leonie Spoelstra (last names starting with A-L) or Matthijs Kool (last names starting with M-Z), if you meet the admission requirements.
+Before filling in the BSc thesis contract form with your supervisor, you need to check with your study adviser, Pablo Van Neste (last names starting with A-L) or Matthijs Kool (last names starting with M-Z), if you meet the admission requirements.
 The signature of the study adviser on the contract form confirms that you are qualified to start the BSc thesis.
 The study advisors are in building Gaia, room B.112.
-In the current Covid-19 situation, it is recommended to send the contract form by email to the study advisor, as they can also sign digital contract forms.
+It is recommended to send the contract form by email to the study advisor, as they can also sign digital contract forms.